windmill-labs/windmilldocs/docs/core_concepts/9_worker_groups/index.md

 CUSTOM_TAGS=light
 ```

-## How to assign a custom worker group to a script
+## How to assign a custom worker group

 For scripts saved on the script editor, select the corresponding worker group tag in the metadata section.